 Please take special care when moving the welding machine.
-It should be moved by using of specially designed transport handles.
-The source is equipped with road wheels and a transport handle.

-If transport handle or wheels are damaged, then it needs to be repaired at an authorized service center.
+The device should be moved by using specially designed transport lugs.
+If transport handle is damaged, then it needs to be repaired at an authorized service center.

 7.3 DESCRIPTION OF CONSTRUCTION